jessicarush/react-notes/state.md

 }
 ```

 Another way to handle the `this` problem is to use an arrow-type syntax.
-Like the shorthand method above for initializing state, you also **need to be using create-react-app and babel to do it this way**:
+Like the shorthand method above for initializing state, you also **need to be using create-react-app and babel to do it this way** as this is considered *experimental syntax* and is not yet part of the standard spec.

 ```javascript
 class Button extends Component {